Alba (1913 automobile)

 The Alba was a French car made by Constructions Métallurgiques, Usines Alba, Suresnes, Seine between 1913 and 1928.

-Engines
+Technical description

 The car was offered with a choice of 4-cylinder engines, including a side-valve 8 hp of 1172 cc made by S.C.A.P., a 1476 cc overhead-valve by S.C.A.P., and a 1994 cc Altos with either side valves or overhead valves.

-Transmission and brakes

-The rear wheels were driven through a 4-speed gearbox.
+The Alba was driven through a 4-speed gearbox.
+The chassis used semi-elliptic springs.
 Albas were also fitted with front-wheel brakes, an advanced feature on a light car of the time.
 In 1921 a smaller 1243 cc model, the Bobby Alba, was offered with 3-speed gearbox.

 Racing

 In 1924, Alba entered the Le Mans 24-hour race, but without success.